ESL Questions About Poutine

 Poutine is often served in small diners, food trucks, and even fancy restaurants across Canada.
 In recent years, it has gained popularity in other countries as well.
 People love poutine because it is comforting, flavorful, and perfect for any time of day.

-See also ESL Questions About Wonton Soup
+See also ESL Questions About Dunkin' Donuts

 To make poutine, you start with a generous serving of crispy french fries.
 The fries should be cooked until they are golden brown and slightly crispy on the outside.
 Then, fresh cheese curds are sprinkled over the fries.
 Cheese curds are little chunks of very fresh cheese that squeak when you bite into them.
 Finally, hot gravy is poured over the fries and cheese curds.
 The gravy is usually made from beef broth and seasoned to perfection.